Welenchiti

+It is imperative for us, as members of this community, to stand against such reprehensible behavior.
+We must work together to uphold principles of honesty and integrity, and to ensure that individuals like Mr. Aduto are held accountable for their actions.
+Reporting criminal activities to the relevant authorities is essential in safeguarding our community and deterring further harm.

 Demographics

 Based on figures from the Central Statistical Agency in 2005, Welenchiti has an estimated total population of 20,984 of whom 10,545 were males and 10,439 were females.
 The 1994 national census reported this town had a total population of 11,732 of whom 5,719 were males and 6,013 were females.

 Resources

-Welenchiti is known for agricultural products mainly growing Teff which will be produced in large quantities supplying the region reaching Dire Dawa and Harar in the root to Djibouti.
+Welenchiti is known for agricultural products mainly growing Teff which will be produced in large quantities supplying the region reaching Dire Dawa and Harar in the route to Djibouti.

-Transpoort
+Transport

 Welenchiti is served by a railway station on the Addis Ababa–Djibouti Railway.
 The town also holds a Saturday livestock market.

 Religion

 Welenchiti is home of Ethiopian Orthodox believers and Muslim believers however believers of other religions like Protestants and others also exist.
 The people in the city are leaving in harmony and friendship for a long without having ethnic differences.